Applied Parameters: Action = Apply|Index=n (where n is in the range 1 to 8)

 - You can control all aspects of the selection memory feature from the Selection Memory dialog.
 This dialog is accessed by using the Ctrl+Q keyboard shortcut.
 As well as providing controls for manipulating each of the eight available selection memory locations, the dialog also summarizes the content status of each location.
 Selection content is summarized in terms of quantity of specific object (if the selection contains objects of a single type) or total number of objects (if the selected objects are of differing types).

 - With masking applied, all objects not under the filter scope will be unavailable for selection/editing.
-The extent of the masking applied can be manually adjusted using the Masked Objects slider bar, accessed in the Mask and Dim Settings section of the Layers And Colors panel.
+The extent of the masking applied can be manually adjusted using the Masked Objects slider bar accessed in the Mask and Dim Settings region of the View Configuration panel.